-In July 2008, the Massachusetts Legislature amended Chapter 15A, Section 19 - Public Education Tuition Waiver, of the General Laws to provide full tuition and fee waivers for children who were adopted while in the custody of the Department of Children and Families, and who choose to attend a Massachusetts public college or university.
+In July 2008, the Massachusetts Legislature amended Chapter 15A, Section 19 - Public Education Tuition Waiver, of the General Laws to provide for full tuition and fee waivers for foster children in the custody of the Department of Children and Families who choose to attend a Massachusetts public college or university.
 The Board of Higher Education was required to establish guidelines for these waivers.
-Section 19 also states, "The commonwealth, not the institutions of public higher education, shall bear the cost of these waivers, after all reimbursement from the federal government has been exhausted."
+Further, Section 19 states that, "The commonwealth, not the institutions of public higher education, shall bear the cost of these waivers, after all reimbursement from the federal government has been exhausted."